mikedowney-co-uk/strictly-come-coding/java/README.md

 slices are used instead of making copies of arrays.

 After several rounds of profiling and optimising, this runs in less than 12 seconds.

+### 4. Using Arrays for (almost) Everything

+After finding that _Unsafe_ isn't actually faster than using byte arrays, this version reverted back to using standard array reading.
+It also replaces HashMap with a custom array-backed map implementation.
+Further optimisations mean this can run in under 8 seconds.